-Although Medina Farm is legally licensed to trade and sell animals, it does not hold an operating license to slaughter animals, therefore is operating illegally.
+Although Medina Farm is legally licensed to trade and sell animals, it does not hold an operating license to slaughter animals; therefore, it operates illegally.

 The public and neighboring residents of the property had been actively filling complaints about the abuse and slaughter of animals on Medina Farm for years.
-Situated in the suburb known as Loxahatchee Groves, Medina Farm is situated within walking distance to the elite equestrian show grounds of Wellington (Florida), also knows as the show horse capital of the United States.
+Situated in the suburb known as Loxahatchee Groves, Medina Farm is within walking distance to the elite equestrian show grounds of Wellington (Florida), recognized as the show horse capital of the United States.

-The farms owner, Monieram Rathibhan, known to ARM investigators as Jay, was the manager of the farm who was in charge to oversee the slaughter and sales of the animals.
+The farm owner, Monieram Rathibhan, known to ARM investigators as Jay, was the manager of the farm overseeing the slaughter and sales of the animals.
 He operated the business with another man who goes by the name of Jay.

-Through it’s in-depth investigations, ARM has collected multiple felonies on both of these men.
+Through its in-depth investigations, ARM has collected multiple felonies on both of these men.
 Profits from this business come from the slaughter of animals and the illegal slates of their meat.
-Besides cows, the animals on the farm consist of bulls, goats, sheep, chickens, ducks, pigeons, dogs and cats.
-Included in these animals, who were slaughtered on site, included domestic animals and former pets of people who resided in the area.
+Besides cows, the animals on the farm consist of bulls, goats, sheep, chickens, ducks, pigeons, dogs, and cats.
+These animals, who slaughtered on-site, included domestic animals and former pets of people who resided in the area.

-Upon each occasion that ARM Investigators where inside of the property, footage was captured of illegal and inhumane handling, and slaughter of the animals who were butchered for paying customers.
-Multiple and extremely inhumane treatments were executed upon the animals including, but not limited to; being holstered, boiled alive and butchered before being rendered insensible to pain.
+ARM Investigators captured footage of illegal and inhumane handling of animals, as well as the animals’ slaughter butchered for paying customers every time they visited the farm.
+Multiple and extremely inhumane treatments were executed upon the animals, including, but not limited to, being holstered, boiled alive, and butchered before being rendered insensible to pain.

-Cattle were also being inhumanly handled and illegally slaughtered, butchered and sold on this property.
-ARM’s documentation showed employees shooting a cow with a small .22 caliber rifle, which barely had the impact to stun the cow let alone killing it quickly and painlessly.
-This was followed by the cows throat being severed only halfway with a dull knife.
+Cattle were also inhumanly handled and illegally slaughtered, butchered and sold on this property.
+ARM’s documentation showed employees shooting a cow with a small .22 caliber rifle, which barely had the impact to stun the cow, let alone killing it quickly and painlessly.
+The process continued by the cow’s throat being severed only halfway with a dull knife.
 After ten minutes, the employees dragged the cow to the hoisting and slaughter area.

-Medina Farm also posed grave concerns on Palm Beach County’s water as the blood from the slaughtered animals is being poured into the farm’s grounds and water supply, possibly contaminating the public water supply.
+Medina Farm also posed grave concerns on Palm Beach County’s water as the slaughtered animals’ blood is being poured into the farm’s grounds and water supply, possibly contaminating the public water supply.